Vital Records Online

 Processing time

-How Long Does It Take to Process and Receive a Death Certificate in D.C.?
+How Long Does It Take to Process and Receive a Death Certificate in Washington, D.C.?

 Processing and replacement times for D.C. death certificates may vary.
 The standard time is currently 2 to 4 from the date received.
 The total waiting time depends on how you submit your application.
 To avoid delays, we recommend using VRO’s easy online service, which helps prevent incomplete submissions and errors.